UoMBioinfoSoc/UoMBioinfoSoc.github.io/join.md

 <label class="ss-q-item-label" for="entry_1554958935"><div id="thank" class="ss-q-title">Thanks for filling out our questionnaire!
 We'll send you an email with instructions to join the mailing list.
 </div>
 <div class="ss-q-help ss-secondary-text" dir="auto">If there are any other comments you'd like to add or questions to ask, fire away.</div></label>
-<textarea name="entry.1554958935" rows="8" cols="0" class="ss-q-long widetextarea" id="entry_1554958935" dir="auto" aria-label="Thanks for filling out our questionnaire!
+<textarea name="entry.1554958935" rows="8" cols="0" class="ss-q-long" id="entry_1554958935" dir="auto" aria-label="Thanks for filling out our questionnaire!
 We'll send you an email with instructions to join the mailing list.
 If there are any other comments you'd like to add or questions to ask, fire away. "></textarea>
 <div class="error-message" id="1300026718_errorMessage"></div>
 <div class="required-message">This is a required question</div>
 </div></div></div>